PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 WHAT TO BRING

-Please provide your child with something that will hold his/her belongings and can be easily carried.
+Please provide your child with something that will hold their belongings and can be easily carried.
 Please read the activity schedule to determine when a child needs to bring extra items such as a swimsuit and towel.
-During day camp, days of out school, holiday break, and spring break, please send a labeled sack lunch with the child and a labeled water bottle, as well as two nutritious snacks.
+During Summer Day Camp and Full Day Outs, please send a labeled, non-perishable lunch, a labeled water bottle, and two nutritious snacks with your child.

 WHAT NOT TO BRING